Sarcasticbot/Sarcasticbot.github.io/index.md

     <h1>About me <img height="60" src="https://raw.githubusercontent.com/Sarcasticbot/Sarcasticbot.github.io/main/assets/Jai shree ram bro.gif"/></h1>

     <ul>
-        <li>➲ I am Sarcastic, your friendly telegram bot providing you with a spam-free and fun experience! 😊</li>
+        <li> I am Sarcastic, your friendly telegram bot providing you with a spam-free and fun experience! 😊</li>
-        <li>➲ Crafted with love in Python and powered by MongoDB and SQL 🌼</li>
+        <li> Crafted with love in Python and powered by MongoDB and SQL 🌼</li>
-        <li>➲ I have an advanced music player system. 🎵</li>
+        <li> I have an advanced music player system. 🎵</li>
-        <li>➲ I can help manage your group with admin powers, like muting, kicking, and banning. 🛡️</li>
+        <li> I can help manage your group with admin powers, like muting, kicking, and banning. 🛡️</li>
-        <li>➲ My anti-flood system keeps your group safe. 🌊</li>
+        <li> My anti-flood system keeps your group safe. 🌊</li>
-        <li>➲ I have AI features to make conversations interesting. 🤖</li>
+        <li> I have AI features to make conversations interesting. 🤖</li>
-        <li>➲ I can share quotes and download content from YouTube, Pinterest, and Instagram. 📥</li>
+        <li> I can share quotes and download content from YouTube, Pinterest, and Instagram. 📥</li>
-        <li>➲ I support various modules like federation, notes, welcome, filters, and more. ™</li>
+        <li> I support various modules like federation, notes, welcome, filters, and more. ™</li>
     </ul>

     <h2>How to use me...<img height="80" src="https://raw.githubusercontent.com/Sarcasticbot/Sarcasticbot.github.io/main/assets/emojibest_com_AnimatedSticker (2).gif"/></h2>

     <ol>
-        <li>⨀ Start <a href="https://t.me/Sarcastic_07_bot" target="_blank">Sarcastic bot</a> on Telegram</li>
+        <li> Start <a href="https://t.me/Sarcastic_07_bot" target="_blank">Sarcastic bot</a> on Telegram</li>
-        <li>⨀ Click on the "Add me to the clan" button and choose the group you want me to serve</li>
+        <li> Click on the "Add me to the clan" button and choose the group you want me to serve</li>
-        <li>⨀ Promote me with full rights to unlock my full potential</li>
+        <li> Promote me with full rights to unlock my full potential</li>
     </ol>

     <a href="https://t.me/Sarcastic_07_bot?startgroup=true">